rkitover/windows-dev-guide/README.md

 ```powershell
 cl hello.c /o hello
 ```

 .
 To start the Visual Studio IDE you can use the `devenv` command.

-To open a cmake project, go into the directory containing `CMakeLists.txt` and
+To open a cmake project, go into the directory containing `CMakeLists.txt` and run:
-run:

 ```powershell
 devenv .
 ```

 .
 To debug an executable built with `-DCMAKE_BUILD_TYPE=Debug`, you can do this:

 ```powershell
 devenv /debugexe file.exe arg1 arg2 ...
 ```

 .
 The tool `make` is a native port of GNU Make from Chocolatey.
 It will generally not run regular Linux Makefiles because it expects `cmd.exe` shell commands.
-However, it is possible to write Makefiles that work in both environments if the commands are the same, for example the one in this repository.
+However, it is possible to write Makefiles that work in both environments if the commands are the same, for example the one in this repository (if you look at mine you will see that this may not be the best idea...)

 For an `ldd` replacement, you can do this: